Swallowing Disorders in New Jersey

 Following radiation for some cancers, specifically those that are supraglottic (i.e. pharyngeal cancer, tonsillar cancer, base of tongue cancer), you may experience oropharyngeal dysphagia, because the radiation frequently causes stiffness to the swallowing musculature.

-- Age: As you get older, you may experience a weakening of the swallowing musculature, which for some people can lead to difficulty maintaining appropriate timing of swallowing.
+- Age: As you get older, you may experience a weakening of the swallowing muscles, which for some people can lead to difficulty maintaining appropriate timing of swallowing.

 For some people, tension in the throat and with the extrinsic laryngeal muscles can lead to difficulty swallowing or a constant lump in the throat sensation.
 This is due to the tension and recruitment constantly being placed on the muscles meant for swallowing which can make it difficult for the swallowing mechanism to function normally.